 Chimpanzees, the animals most similar to humans are severely abused in some parts of Africa.
-In October 2010 the Central Africa Expeditionary Force (as they were known as) set out on a mission to Central African Republic (CAR) to relocate four chimpanzees to the Jane Goodall Institute SA Chimpanzee Eden Sanctuary in Nelspruit as part of the All Afrika Expedition.
+In October 2010 the Central Africa Expeditionary Force (as they were known as) set out on a mission to Central African Republic (CAR) to relocate four chimpanzees to the Chimp Eden Sanctuary in Nelspruit as part of the All Afrika Expedition.

 The Jane Goodall Institute (founded by primatologist Jane Goodall) is a global organisation that empowers people to make a difference for all living things.
 In South Africa, the JGI SA Chimpanzee Sanctuary is home to chimpanzees that have been misplaced from their natural habitats in Central Africa.
 This tranquil sanctuary is committed to the rescue, rehabilitation and care of Chimpanzees in need of refuge and brings the world of chimpanzees closer to humanity through education and tourism.